VanillaPlusTeam/bug-tracker/README.md

 # Vanilla Plus Bug Tracker

+Please click on "Issues" above then "New Issue" to submit a bug report.
+Then copy and paste the template below with the appropriate information.

 When submitting a report, please follow the instructions in the below template.
 Reports that do not follow the template or are not fully completed may be closed without review.

 **Describe Your Issue**